henryjosephson/henryjosephson.com/content/writing/college-advice.md

 ### Get good at introspecting

-This is much tougher to get operational advice on, but the closest I can get is having practice kicking your thoughts up one level of abstraction from having thoughts to noticing that you're having the thoughts.[^8]
+This is much tougher to get operational advice on, but the closest I can get is having practice kicking your thoughts up one level of abstraction from having thoughts to noticing that you're having the thoughts.[^8] You often do things without realizing that you're doing them.[^9]i

 Feelings are slippery.
 If one is flopping around (wrong verb), trapped in your mind, recognizing it means you can let it go and clear your mind, but being able to snag it before it leaves means you can hold it in your hands and examine it.
 Where, physically in your body, do you feel the emotion?
 Why, causally, do you feel it?